 Brussels on a Budget

 Brussels can be a pretty cheap place to travel to so it is great for budget travelers.
 For our flights and accommodation, it cost us around £160 for both of us.
 I compared flight prices using Skyscanner to find the best deals and as we live in a pretty central location, we had a good choice of airports to fly from.
-In the end, flights from Manchester to Brussels were only £35 per person and these could have possibly been even cheaper if we hadn’t booked so late.
+In the end, flights from Manchester to Brussels with Ryanair were only £35 per person and these could have possibly been even cheaper if we hadn’t booked so late.
 Since it was such a short trip we only needed hand luggage so there was no need to pay extra for checked in bags.
 Staying for only 2 nights meant that we could afford to spend a little more per night on accommodation and ended up finding an apartment on Airbnb using the ‘Entire Place’ setting for £89 for the 2 nights.
 The apartment was beautiful and the host was super friendly and helpful.
 If you did want to cut costs, there are also plenty of private and even shared rooms for even cheaper.
 We took about £200 worth of Euros each and we bought the Brussels card with hop on hop off bus (which I don’t recommend but I’ll talk about that later) online before we got there but we had almost €200 between us left at the end of our trip.
 Food can be bought cheaply by buying snacks and sandwiches at a supermarket or food stands and never buy bottled water in the restaurants.
 They aren’t lying when they say beer is cheaper than water at over €6 for a bottle!

 Our Experience with the Brussels Card